Last updated: October 2023

-Life insurance policies offer financial protection for your loved ones in the event of your death and can help them handle your funeral expenses, pay bills, and live comfortably during a difficult adjustment period.
+Life insurance policies offer financial protection for your loved ones in the event of your death, helping them handle your funeral expenses, pay bills, and live comfortably during a difficult adjustment period.
 But what are the different types of coverage available, and do you really need to consider them?
 If you’ve ever wondered what is term life insurance or how does term life differ from whole life coverage, consider this your guide.
 We’ll teach you the basics of term life insurance, how to calculate your life insurance needs, and how to apply for coverage.

 What is term life insurance?

-Here’s a quick breakdown of term life coverage and how it differs from permanent life (also called whole life) insurance.
+Here’s a quick breakdown of term life coverage and how it differs from permanent life (the most common being whole life) insurance.

 What does term life insurance mean?